microsoft/vscode-java-debug/README.md

 ### Launch

-- `mainClass` (required) - The main class of the program (fully qualified name, e.g. com.xyz.MainClass).
+- `mainClass` (required) - The main class of the program (fully qualified name, e.g. [<mymodule>/]com.xyz.MainClass).
 - `args` - The command line arguments passed to the program.
 - `sourcePaths` - The extra source directories of the program.
 The debugger looks for source code from project settings by default.
 This option allows the debugger to look for source code in extra directories.
+- `modulePaths` - The modulepaths for launching the JVM.
+If not specified, the debugger will automatically resolve from current project.
 - `classPaths` - The classpaths for launching the JVM.
 If not specified, the debugger will automatically resolve from current project.
 - `encoding` - The `file.encoding` setting for the JVM.
 If not specified, 'UTF-8' will be used.
 Possible values can be found in http://docs.oracle.com/javase/8/docs/technotes/guides/intl/encoding.doc.html.
 - `vmArgs` - The extra options and system properties for the JVM (e.g. -Xms\<size\> -Xmx\<size\> -D\<name\>=\<value\>).